 - Applications from individuals of under-represented minorities are highly encouraged to apply

-Direct costs up to $20,000 may be requested (with the exception of the BUSM-funded awards where up to $30,000 can be requested).
+Direct costs up to $20,000 may be requested.
 The level of funding awarded to successful applicants will be determined after review of the budget request and budget justification.
 Funds may be used for any purpose to support the proposed research.
 Typical expenses include:

 - Laboratory supplies